Storify screen shot(Updated September 2024)

 You collect – or curate, if you’d rather use the usual buzzword – public tweets, pictures, video and other content from around the web to publish as a story.
 It’s great for summarizing a meeting or conference, relating a conversation or collecting reaction.

-I used to use a service called Storify (no longer available) to collect tweets, which of course makes me an expert qualified to share with you my do’s and don’ts for compiling these collections (now done through Twitter Moments):
+I used to use a service called Storify (shut down in 2018) to collect tweets, which of course makes me an expert qualified to share with you my do’s and don’ts if you compile these collections some other way:

 DO find conversations using keywords or the humble hashtag, #.
-IABC holds a monthly #commchat.
-The Professional Writers Association of Toronto – Toronto chapter shares tweets during professional development sessions using #pwacpanel.
-Solo PR Pro runs a regular chat for independent PR consultants at #solopr on Wednesdays from 1 to 2 p.m.
-EST. All summarize their chats.
+IABC used to hold a monthly #commchat.
+The Professional Writers Association of Toronto – Toronto chapter shared tweets during professional development sessions using #pwacpanel.
+Solo PR Pro ran a regular chat for independent PR consultants at #solopr.
+All summarized their chats.

 DO give your story a title that explains the topic under discussion for later reference.